Open-Reviews/Mangrove/Mangrove_Review_Standard.md

 - Addition of another claim with an object for structured review content beyond rating.
 - Removal of `kid` header field once JWK format has more adoption.
 - Additional metadata fields: proof-of-purchase, identity token, useful information about the subject.
+- Addition of federation protocol, allowing for seamless multi-server ecosystem.

 ## Mangrove Review Example